AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 The Aviatrix primary access account contains two sets of information:

- 1. The AWS account credential on which the Controller is launched on.
+ 1. The Controller instance's AWS account credential.
  #.
 A login access credential to the Controller web console with the account name.

 Check out `this link <http://docs.aviatrix.com/HowTos/onboarding_faq.html#what-is-an-aviatrix-access-account-on-the-controller>`_ if you have questions regarding Aviatrix access account.